-For an informal discussion about the role, or if you have trouble downloading any of the documents, please contact email@example.com
+To arrange an informal discussion about the role, or if you have trouble accessing the documents, please contact email@example.com

 Many people in our city are really struggling to make ends meet.
 Right now, some are having to choose between paying bills and feeding themselves and their children.
 Many are finding it hard to pay essential bills, like gas and electricity.
 They may have a disability, be in low-paid insecure jobs or be caring for a relative.
 They may have experienced a crisis.
 They might be just like you.

 The people we help come from a range of backgrounds.
 We are therefore keen to ensure our charity trustees reflect the diversity of our city and bring a wide range of skills and experience to our board.
 We need our board to think creatively and be innovative.
 We believe that having a diverse board will improve our decision-making processes.